Hookah, beers, backgammon, and bands.

 The next morning I met up with both of them again, we grabbed breakfast and then wandered around the Grand Bazaar.
 My time there was a lot different than the last time I was there, when I wandered alone.
 Apparently if you go with guys you will spend the whole time hearing “is he your boyfriend?” or “buy something for your girlfriend.”
 Although the award for best line ever was one of them shouted “Let me sell you something you don’t need!”

 In the night I wandered Taksim for a bit.
 Until, of course, some Turkish guy followed me around trying to get me to get tea with him.
 And then I decided to call it a night.
 Sometimes you just need uninterrupted me time.

 The next night I went out with Phil and an Australian named Tim.
-We went for dinner and out for more hookah and beers.
+We went for dinner in Istanbul and out for more hookah and beers.
 I think I smoked more that week than I’ve ever before and my lungs are starting to hate me.